bahadasx/ddl-data-prep/data-preparation.md

 ## Our Sample Dataset

+Add a business case for deduping this data.
+Mention the context of business vs establishment.

 The sample dataset I will be using in this post comes from [OSHA](https://www.osha.gov) (Occupational Safety and Health Administration) and can be obtained from the Department of Labor [Data Enforcement website](http://enforcedata.dol.gov/views/data_summary.php).
 It is a CSV file containing records of safety inspections performed by OSHA inspectors at various times.
 When inspectors are conducting these safety inspections, they are manually entering all information, which leads to many errors and inconsistencies.
 Some of the issues with this dataset include:
-- no unique identifier for business
+* no unique identifier for business
-- non-standardized entry of business names
+* non-standardized entry of business names
-- Random punctuation
+* Random punctuation
-- Spelling errors
+* Spelling errors
-- Errors with addresses
+* Errors with addresses

 **include table with a few examples of the issues with the data.